 Helpfully, you can try many of the wines produced on Austria’s hallowed slopes at the Vienna Wine Fest, held in the Museumsquartier complex close to the centre.

 The organisers are planning the next event (the 2019 Wine Fest was the first of its kind).
-If and when I get details, I’ll post them here.
+When I get details, I’ll post them here.

 In 2019, dozens of producers showcased over 300 wines.
 And since one cannot live on wine alone (despite my best efforts), other stands at the Wine Fest offered cheese, sausages, and similar to cleanse the palate or fill the stomach as required.